theory/pgenv/README.md

 Like `git`, the `pgenv` command delegates to subcommands based on its first argument.

-Some commands require you to specify the PostgreSQL version to act against.
+Some commands require you to specify the PostgreSQL version to act on.
 You can specify the version the command applies to by either entering the PostgreSQL version number or by specifying any of the special keywords:

 - `current` or `version` to indicate the currently selected PostgreSQL version;
-- `oldest` to indicate the oldest installed version (exluding beta versions);
+- `earliest` to indicate the oldest installed version (exluding beta versions);
 - `newest` to indicate the newest installed version (exluding beta versions).

 The subcommands are: